RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Revocation requests must be authenticated.
 Note that revocation requests may be digitally signed using a certificate's private key, regardless of whether or not the private key has been compromised.

+## Identification and Authentication for Key Recovery Requests

+### Third-Party Requestor Authentication

+This section addresses the requirements for authentication of a Third-Party Requestor, i.e., a Requestor other than the Subscriber themself.
+The requirements for authentication, when the Requestor is the Subscriber, are addressed in Section 3.3.1 or Section 3.2.3.1.

+Identity authentication must be commensurate with the assurance level of the certificate associated with the key being recovered.
+Identity must be established using one of the following methods:

+- Procedures specified in Section 3.2.3 for authentication of an individual identity during initial registration for the specified certificate policy assurance level (an assurance level equal to or greater than the assurance level of the certificate whose corresponding private key is being recovered).

+- Certificate-based authentication (e.g., digitally signed e-mail or client-authenticated TLS) that can be verified using current, valid (i.e., un-revoked) public key certificates at the requested certificate policy assurance level (an assurance level equal to or greater than the assurance level of the certificate whose corresponding private key is being recovered).

+The KRA or KRO must verify the identity and authorization of the Requestor prior to initiating the key recovery request.

+### Subscriber Authentication

+The Subscriber identity must be established as specified in Section 3.3.1 above.
+Alternatively, if the authentication cannot be verified using the public key certificates issued by the associated PKI and for at least the given certificate policy assurance level, then the identity validation can use the steps outlined in Section 3.2.3.1.

+For automated self-recovery, the Subscriber must be authenticated to the KED using a valid public key certificate.
+The assurance level of the Subscriber certificate must be equal to or greater than that of the certificate whose corresponding private key is being recovered.

+### KRA Authentication

+The KRA must authenticate to the KED or DDS directly or using a public key certificate issued by the associated PKI.
+The assurance level of the certificate must be the same as or greater than that of the certificate whose corresponding private key is being recovered and must meet the requirements of an RA credential.

+### KRO Authentication

+The KRO must authenticate to the KRA using a public key certificate issued by the associated PKI.
+The assurance level of the certificate must be the same as or greater than that of the certificate whose corresponding private key is being recovered and must meet the requirements of an RA credential.

+### Data Decryption Server Authentication

+The DDS must authenticate to the KED directly using a public key certificate issued by the associated PKI.
+The assurance level of the certificate must be the same as or greater than that of the highest assurance level encryption certificates issued by the associated PKI.

 # Certificate Life-Cycle Operational Requirements

 ## Certificate Application